PenderPOD has much to celebrate.

 is our Provincial Member of Parliament.
 They eloquently speak truth

-*Misha Kleider set up our website and patiently taught me how to administer it.
+*Misha Kleider helped Julia Nicholls set up our website and patiently taught her how to administer it.

 Our group consists of 8 Sinister Seniors who meet at the Elder

 EpiCentre to plot, plan and ponder our projects.
 Our work is powered

 by food, fun and friendship.
 I am not able to delineate who does what

 because everyone jumps in to help where ever they can so the following